Motorcycle Accidents and Insurance Claims

 Most motorcycle accident lawyers, including the lawyers at our firm, represent injured people on contingency.
 Some insurance agents like to twist this beneficial arrangement around to make it sound like you’re losing money.
 They may say that your attorney will “take” part of your settlement or verdict.

 Here's the truth: When our lawyers work on contingency, there is no retainer or hourly rate for you to pay for our services.
 Our fee is calculated into the final settlement or verdict and is paid for by the insurance companies – not you.
-So, yes, we do take our fee out of the final determination, but it does not come out of funds you were awarded to take care of your injuries and lost property.
+Studies show that personal injury claimants who are represented by contingency fee lawyers net a much larger payout than claimants who do not have a lawyer, even after deducting a lawyer’s fees.
 Our fee is in addition to your compensation, but they are lumped together into one payout.
 If we don’t win, we don’t get paid.

 Fighting for your rights since 1973